Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Discrete velocity method

-Let us introduce additional notation for a brief description of the computational algorithm.
-We denote $ N_F $ -- the number of all faces in the mesh.
-We assume that the normal to the face is given on each face.
-Let $sign[i, j]$ be the number equal to $+1$ if the normal to the face $j$ is external with respect to the cell $i$, and $-1$ otherwise.
-The procedure for calculating distribution function in each cell on the next time layer $n + 1$ is listed in algorithm \ref{alg1}.
+where $\Delta t$ is the time step, superscript $n$ is the index of the time level.
+We will consider only a steady test problem in which the numerical solution converges to some steady state and, therefore, $n$ can be considered as the iteration index.
+The main part of the procedure for performing one time step is listed in algorithm \ref{alg1}.
+Time level indices are omitted since actually only one set of values are stored in memory.

-Pseudo-code of the function for computing the model collision integral is given in algorithm \ref{alg2}.
-The function \textit{sum} calculates the sum of all elements of the tensor, the symbol $\hat {\mathbbm{1}} $ denotes the tensor consisting of ones: $\hat {\mathbbm{1}}(i_1, i_2, i_3) = 1$, the function \textit{maxwell} returns the tensor formed by values of Maxwell function for given macroparameters on the velocity mesh.
+The pseudo-code of the function for computing the model collision integral is given in algorithm \ref{alg2}.
+The function ``sum($\cdot$)'' calculates the sum of all elements in the tensor, the symbol $\hat {\mathbbm{1}} $ denotes the tensor consisting of ones: $\hat {\mathbbm{1}}(i_1, i_2, i_3) = 1$.

-The main observation that can be made from listed algorithms is that one step of the numerical method requires only a few simple operations with tensors, namely: \begin{enumerate} \item component-wise sum of two tensors \item component-wise product of two tensors \item sum of all elements in a tensor, or, in the case of nonuniform Cartesian mesh in velocity space, convolution of the following form:
+The main observation which can be made from the listed algorithms is that one step of the numerical method requires only a few simple operations with three-dimensional tensors, namely: \begin{enumerate} \item component-wise sum of two tensors \item component-wise product of two tensors \item sum of all elements in a tensor or, in the case of a nonuniform Cartesian grid in the velocity space, the convolution of the following form:

-where $u,v,w$ are 1D vectors consisting of weights of a quadrature rule \end{enumerate} It follows from this observation that if there is some parametric representation of tensors, storage of all tensor elements can be avoided.
+where $w_\alpha$ are the 1D vectors consisting of weights of a quadrature rule. \end{enumerate} It follows from this observation that if there is some parametric representation of tensors for which all these operations can be performed then the storage of all tensor elements can be avoided.

-The same applies for many implicit methods.
-In our code we implemented a version of LU-SGS method.
-This method is very effective, since it's computational cost is only about 50\% larger then one of the explicit method.
-For brevity we do not list all formulas, details of the implementation in the context of kinetic solvers can be found in \cite{Titarev:2012c,titarev2016openmp,Chikitkin2018503}.
+The same conclusion is true for many implicit methods.
+In our code, we implemented a version of the LU-SGS (Lower-Upper Symmetric-Gauss-Seidel) method.
+This method is very effective since its computational cost is only about 50\% larger then the cost of the explicit method.
+For brevity, we do not list all the formulas.
+The details of the implementation in the context of kinetic solvers can be found in \cite{Titarev:2012c,titarev2016openmp,Chikitkin2018503}.

-In the next section we briefly formulate general idea of tensor decompositions and describe Tensor-Train decomposition used in our work.
+In the next section, we briefly formulate the general idea of tensor decompositions and describe the Tucker decomposition which is used for the modification of the described discrete velocity method.